cymcsg/UltimateRecyclerView/UpcomingChanges.md

 - [x] add method to set default swipe to dismiss color
 - [ ] add loading state of URV
 - [ ] make ``swapAdapter`` more intelligent
+- [ ] support different layout in UltimateViewAdapter